lewis-morris/bumpwright/docs/analysers/index.rst

    [openapi]
    paths = ["openapi.yaml"]

-You can also toggle analysers per invocation with the command-line flags ``--enable-analyser`` and ``--disable-analyser``.
+You can also toggle analyzers per invocation with the command-line flags ``--enable-analyser`` and ``--disable-analyser``.

 Python API analyser